testcatch/catchyNameFinal/README.md

 1)Create a pixel image.<br />
 2)Put that image inside the spriteSheet image - literally join the picture with the other.<br />
 3)Create a Sprite as a static field at Sprite class!<br />
+4)At sprite creation select the literal location of your image at the spriteSheet image.
-4)If it is something that is for the level to render, add it to init method!<br />
+5)If it is something that is for the level to render, add it to init method!<br />
   Else just use it as a Sprite anywhere you like!!!<br />